Eugenethiri/esp32-startup/start.md

+Each folder in this repo contains a .ino that performs a straight forwad task (i.e set up a webserver ).
+I use this a a quick start up point when i develop any ESP related task.

 # After purchase setup:
 * Arduino IDE, go to File> Preferences ...
 Enter the following into the “Additional Board Manager URLs” field: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json